The basement offers the perfect living space for a guest room, den, or activity room.

 If you are installing the pipe indoors, use a support kit that will carry the load of the pipe.

-A fire stop joist should be installed for every level.
+Install spanners between the joists and around the hole to add additional support.
+A fire stop joist should also be installed for every level.

 You will need the right flashing and pipe stem collar to prevent leaks when running the pipe through the roof.
 This will prevent overheating and leaking.